-- (5) The efficient provision of public facilities and services, including, without limitation, roads, water and sewer service, police and fire protection, mass transit, libraries and parks. - (6) Air quality.

-(7) Strategies to promote and encourage:

-- (I) The interspersion of new housing and businesses in established neighborhoods; and - (II) Development in areas in which public services are available. - (8) The coordination of land use and development in consideration of the location and purpose of existing military installations to ensure that such land use and development is carried out safely and in a manner which does not impede the mission of the Armed Forces of the United States. - 3.
+- (5) The efficient provision of public facilities and services, including, without limitation, roads, water and sewer service, police and fire protection, mass transit, libraries and parks. - (6) Air quality. - (7) Strategies to promote and encourage: - (I) The interspersion of new housing and businesses in established neighborhoods; and - (II) Development in areas in which public services are available. - 3.
 The regional planning coalition shall not adopt or amend the comprehensive regional policy plan unless the adoption or amendment is by resolution of the regional planning coalition: - (a) Carried by the affirmative votes of not less than two-thirds of its total membership; and - (b) Ratified by the board of county commissioners of the county and the city council of each city that jointly established the regional planning coalition pursuant to NRS 278.02514. - Sec.
-4. NRS 278.0274 is hereby amended to read as follows: 278.0274 The comprehensive regional plan must include goals, policies, maps and other documents relating to:

-- 1. Population, including a projection of population growth in the region and the resources that will be necessary to support that population. - 2.
+4. NRS 278.0274 is hereby amended to read as follows: - 278.0274 The comprehensive regional plan must include goals, policies, maps and other documents relating to: - 1.
+Population, including a projection of population growth in the region and the resources that will be necessary to support that population. - 2.
 Conservation, including policies relating to the use and protection of air, land, water and other natural resources, ambient air quality, natural recharge areas, floodplains and wetlands, and a map showing the areas that are best suited for development based on those policies. - 3.
-The limitation of the premature expansion of development into undeveloped areas, preservation of neighborhoods and revitalization of urban areas, including, without limitation, policies that relate to the interspersion of new housing and businesses in established neighborhoods and set forth principles by which growth will be directed to older urban areas. - 4.
-Land use and transportation, including the classification of future land uses by density or intensity of development based upon the projected necessity and availability of public facilities, including, without limitation, schools, and services and natural resources, and the compatibility of development in one area with that of other areas in the region.
-This portion of the plan must:

-- (a) Address, if applicable, mixed-use development, transitoriented development, master-planned communities and gaming enterprise districts; - (b) Allow for a variety of uses;
+The limitation of the premature expansion of development into undeveloped areas, preservation of neighborhoods and revitalization of urban areas, including, without limitation, policies that relate to the interspersion of new housing and businesses in established neighborhoods and set forth principles by which growth will be directed to older urban areas.

+- 4. Land use and transportation, including the classification of future land uses by density or intensity of development based upon the projected necessity and availability of public facilities, including, without limitation, schools, and services and natural resources, and the compatibility of development in one area with that of other areas in the region.
+This portion of the plan must: - (a) Address, if applicable [, mixed use]: - (1) Mixed-use development, transit-oriented development, master-planned communities and gaming enterprise districts; and - (2) The coordination and compatibility of land uses with each military installation in the region, taking into account the location, purpose and stated mission of the military installation; - (b) Allow for a variety of uses;